TheMichael/GraphicsHW5/README.md

 - Sources of any external assets used:
     Textures downloaded from https://freepbr.com/, I used the unity version and extracted the relevant files.
-    Everything I used is under "textures" folder under src (src/textures)
+    Everything I used is under "textures" folder under src (src/textures) Colors in hex code were hand picked from https://htmlcolorcodes.com/color-picker/

 - MANDATORY: Screenshots of your implementation showing: